Policy

 Finally:

 - Leadership – As stated above, fundamental to all of this is the need for responsibility.
 Ensuring excellence requires firm commitment from the start by the client.
-It is not enough for us the architects to pursue this agenda alone or at odds with the client: we encourage all clients to sign up to a suitable environmental policy, on the basis that, provided it is done with feet planted firmly on the ground with full knowledge of costs and practicalities, the appropriate use of sustainable design will be as good for them, their business, their staff and their long-term investment as it will be for the wider environment.
+It is not enough for us the architects to pursue this agenda alone or at odds with the client: we encourage all clients to sign up to a suitable environmental policy, on the basis that, provided it is done with feet planted firmly on the ground with full knowledge of costs and practicalities, the appropriate use of sustainable design will be as good for them as it will be for the wider environment.

 AJA Modus Operandi